Widget System Risk Analysis Report

 Forecast

 Forecast risk using Monte Carlo simulation.
-The average events, losses, ‘typical’ losses (geometric mean), and percentage of years with no losses for each risk are summarized below:
+The average events, losses, ‘typical’ losses (geometric mean), and percentage of years with no losses for each risk and treatment are summarized below:

 Code